Kyle Van Noy

-Kyle Van Noy (born March 26, 1991) is an American professional football linebacker for the Baltimore Ravens of the National Football League (NFL).
-Van Noy played college football for the BYU Cougars.
-He was selected in the second round of the 2014 NFL draft by the Detroit Lions, with whom he spent his first three seasons.
-Van Noy played his next four seasons for the New England Patriots, where he won Super Bowl LI and Super Bowl LIII.
-Following a year as a member of the Miami Dolphins, he rejoined New England in 2021.
-Van Noy signed with the Los Angeles Chargers the following season.
+Kyle Van Noy (born March 26, 1991) is an American professional football outside linebacker for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the BYU Cougars, where he graduated with a degree in history in 2013.
+He was selected in the second round of the 2014 NFL draft by the Detroit Lions and has played for five NFL teams over 12 seasons, including the New England Patriots, where he won Super Bowl LI and Super Bowl LIII.
+Van Noy recorded a career-high 12.5 sacks with the Ravens in 2024 and was selected to his first Pro Bowl at age 33.
+He was named a finalist for the Art Rooney Sportsmanship Award in consecutive seasons (2024, 2025).

 Early life

+Van Noy was born in Reno, Nevada in 1991.
+His birth mother placed him for adoption as a newborn through LDS Family Services; she was not a member of the Church of Jesus Christ of Latter-day Saints but requested that he be raised in an LDS household.
+He was adopted at approximately three to four months of age by Layne and Kelly Van Noy, who were then living in Lodi, California.
+The Van Noys also had an older son, Travis.

+The adoption was a closed arrangement, and Van Noy has not met his biological parents.
+He has said that his parents were straightforward about his adoption from an early age.
+In a 2017 interview with Patriots.com, he recalled: “It wasn’t that big of a deal.
+No one acted weird or different about it.
+You just kind of rolled with it.”
+His adoptive mother, Kelly Van Noy, told the Deseret News that the family chose to be open with Kyle about his origins from the start, saying, “We didn’t think there was a magical time that he was told.
+We’ve always explained who he was and that we love him.”

-Van Noy was born in Reno, Nevada and was partially raised in Lodi, California.
-He attended McQueen High School in Reno where, as an all-state linebacker and receiver, he led his high school football team to a perfect 14–0 record and a 4A state championship in 2008, and was rated as a 2-star recruit by Rivals.com and Scout.com.
+The family moved to Reno, Nevada when Van Noy was approximately 11 years old.
+His father, Layne, managed the city’s recreation programs and guided Kyle’s early athletic development.
+Van Noy attended McQueen High School in Reno where, as an all-state linebacker and receiver, he led his high school football team to a perfect 14–0 record and a 4A state championship in 2008, and was rated as a 2-star recruit by Rivals.com and Scout.com.

 In addition to playing football, Van Noy lettered in basketball, baseball, and track where he was an all-league performer (4 × 100 m, 4 × 200 m and 4 × 400 m).
 He also ran the 100 meters in 11.84 seconds and the 400 meters in 50.99 seconds.

 Van Noy was ranked the 63rd best high school athlete by ESPN.
 He received scholarship offers from Arizona, Arizona State University, Boise State University, BYU, California, University of Colorado, UCLA, UNLV, Nevada, San Jose State University, and Stanford.